ParlocameonTheDev/BPP/README.md

 AA-12 : Turns your weapon into a devestating, full auto shotgun that can chew through health.

+Angelic Burst : Turns your weapon into a 15 round burst, how did this happen?

 Acsension : Riseeeeeeeeeeee, RISEEEEEEEEEEEEEEEEEEEE!

 Black Tar Heroin : Absolutely NOTHING could go wrong, right?